Michel-0/Nixie/README.md

 E.g. IN-8 and IN-8-2 should be compatible without any change.
 * Makes use of the right decimal point of the tube, but not the left one.
 * Prepared for IN-3 tubes as colon dots.
-* Tube voltage step-up boost converter not inclued on this PCB,
+* Tube voltage step-up boost converter not inclued on this PCB.
-instead the layout has free space and connectors for it.
+Instead the layout has free space and connectors for it.
-* Unlike most others, this doesn't use a RTC (real-time clock) with battery to keep the exact time,
+* Unlike most others, this doesn't use a RTC (real-time clock) with battery to keep the exact time.
-instead a DCF77 (77,5 kHz) radio clock receiver to get the time once powered on.
+Instead a DCF77 (77,5 kHz) radio clock receiver to get the time once powered on.
 * Tube driver based on MPSA42 transistors controlled by MCP23008 & MCP23017 connected by I²C to the pico.
 No historical sovjet ICs necessary
 * Supplied by external 12V DC.